-1. In vivo mammalian alkaline comet assay

-- Appropriate in vivo mutagenicity studies must be considered under Annex VIII to REACH (Section 8.4., Column 2) in the case of a positive result in any of the in vitro genotoxicity studies under Annex VII or VIII to REACH. - Your dossier contains positive results for the in vitro gene mutation study in mammalian cells (OECD TG 476 study, 2014) which raise the concern for gene mutations. - 3 ECHA considers that the in vivo follow-up study is necessary to address the identified concern. - 4 For the assessment of the testing proposal, see Section 2.
+- 1. In vivo mammalian alkaline comet assay combined with in vivo mammalian erythrocyte micronucleus test - Appropriate in vivo mutagenicity studies must be considered under Annex VIII to REACH (Section 8.4., Column 2) in case of a positive result in any of the in vitro genotoxicity studies under Annex VII or VIII to REACH. - Your dossier contains positive results for the in vitro chromosomal aberration test (OECD TG 473, 2013) which raise the concern for chromosomal aberrations. - 3 ECHA considers that an in vivo follow-up study is necessary to address the identified concern. - 4 For the assessment of the testing proposal, see Section 2.